Nivarthana/test/Readme.txt

-test changes done in master megered with branch
+test changes done in master megered with branch issue 122